 Another version of events says that the incident had ended earlier, once local forces fired bazookas at the building (or at least threatened to fire them).

 The very same day, shots were also fired at the Amsterdam Central Station— two Dutch soldiers and several German soldiers died.

-Dutch athorities never never properly investigated the shooting (likely because there was so much going on at that time).
+Dutch authorities never properly investigated the shooting (likely because there was so much going on at that time).
 Although, it’s estimated that it resulted in 32 casualties (excluding German forces), and wounded over 100 people.
 The exact numbers are unknown.

-The next day (May 8), the Canadian soldiers had arrived.
-Again, thousands gathered on Dam Square once more, eager to celebrate the liberation that was long-awaited and to hear their leader, Prime Minister Gebrandy, speak.
+The next day (May 8), the Canadian soldiers arrived.
+Once again, thousands gathered on Dam Square, eager to celebrate the liberation that was long-awaited and to hear their leader, Prime Minister Gebrandy, speak.